nurmohammed840/databuf.rs/README.md

 ### Data Types

 The library is very flexible and easy to use.
-The only trait you need to implement is `DataType`.
+The only trait you need to implement is [DataType](https://docs.rs/bin-layout/latest/bin_layout/trait.DataType.html).

-All [primitive types](https://doc.rust-lang.org/stable/rust-by-example/primitives.html) implement this `DataType` trait.
+All [primitive types](https://doc.rust-lang.org/stable/rust-by-example/primitives.html) implement this trait.

-And For collection types, Only `Vec` and `String` are supported.
+And For collection types, `Vec` and `String` are supported.
+They are encoded with their length (`u32`) value first, following by each entry of the collection.

 ### Example